-- (d) The Group is a lessor and has not made any adjustments.
-Please refer to Note 4, Note 5 and Note 6 for the information relating to the lessor. - (2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board "IASB" which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below:
+(d) The Group is a lessor and has not made any adjustments.
+Please refer to Note 4 and Note 6 for the information relating to the lessor.

+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below:

-Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB а Definition of a Business (Amendments to IFRS 3) January 1, 2020 b Definition of Material (Amendments to IAS 1 and 8) January 1, 2020
+Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB a Definition of a Business - Amendments to IFRS 3 January 1, 2020 b Definition of Material - Amendments to IAS 1 and 8 January 1, 2020 С Interest Rate Benchmark Reform - Amendments to IFRS 9, January 1, 2020 IAS 39 and IFRS 7

-A. Definition of a Business (Amendments to IFRS 3)
+A. Definition of a Business - Amendments to IFRS 3